ec-johnston/ec-johnston/README.md

 # About

-I am PhD candidate in Earth System Science at Stanford University studying the impacts of climate change on surface processes.
+I am a PhD candidate in Earth System Science at Stanford University studying the impacts of climate change on surface processes.